 Electro-chemical tests provide quantitative information about the aggressiveness of the subsurface or surface water environment, as well as the potential for deterioration of foundation materials.
 These include pH, resistivity, sulfate, and chloride contents.
-Electro-chemical tests shall be performed on soil samples as follows:
+When requested, electro-chemical tests shall be performed on soil samples as follows: